bingogome/simple-ros-comm/README.md

 ## Dependencies
 - ROS/ROS2.
 The package can be used in ROS or ROS2 alone, or together.
 	- ROS.
 The package is tested on Ubuntu 20.04 with ROS noetic, but should be able to run on any typical version.
 Send a request to the developer if it does not work on your verson of ROS.
 	- ROS2.
-The package is (TODO)
+The package is tested on Ubuntu 20.04 with ROS galactic, but should be able to run on any typical version.
+Send a request to the developer if it does not work on your verson of ROS.
 - Boost.asio.
-Boost is supported by ROS, so no external installation is needed.
+Boost is supported by ROS and ROS2, so no external installation is needed.

 ## Instruction

-### ROS1
+### ROS1 - Send some data into ROS1
 - Clone the repository to a directory.
 The cloned directory is *DIR_UPPER/simple-ros-comm*.
 - Create a symbolic link (similar to shortcut as in Windows) to your ROS workspace *DIR_WS/src* folder.
 (Or simply copy it to there if you don't need to edit the code).
 ```